-If you have a private medical insurance policy which operates using a no-claims discount (NCD) system, you may ask yourself whether it’s worth protecting it by paying more if the insurer offers this option.
+If you have a private medical insurance policy which operates using a no-claims discount (NCD) system.
+Think about whether it’s worth protecting your NCD if the insurer offers this option.

 The following points below will help you understand that advantages and disadvantages to protecting your no claims discount.